ufrisk/pcileech/readme.md

 PCILeech Summary:
 =================
-PCILeech uses PCIe hardware devices to read and write from the target system memory.
+PCILeech uses PCIe hardware devices to read and write target system memory.
 This is achieved by using DMA over PCIe.
 No drivers are needed on the target system.

-PCILeech works without hardware together with memory dump files and the Windows 7/2008R2 x64 [Total Meltdown / CVE-2018-1038](https://blog.frizk.net/2018/03/total-meltdown.html) vulnerability.
-In addition to locally connected devices PCILeech also support DMA patched iLO interfaces.
+<b>PCILeech also works without hardware together with a wide range of software memory acqusition methods supported by the LeechCore library - including capture of remote live memory using DumpIt or WinPmem.
+PCILeech also supports local capture of memory and a number of memory dump file formats.</b>

 PCILeech supports multiple memory acquisition devices.
-Primarily hardware based, but also dump files and software based techniques based on select security issues are supported.
+Both hardware and software based.
 USB3380 based hardware is only able to read 4GB of memory natively, but is able to read all memory if a kernel module (KMD) is first inserted into the target system kernel.
-FPGA based hardware is able to read all memory.
+FPGA based hardware, and software based methods, are able to read all memory.

 PCILeech is capable of inserting a wide range of kernel implants into the targeted kernels - allowing for easy access to live ram and the file system via a "mounted drive".
 It is also possible to remove the logon password requirement, loading unsigned drivers, executing code and spawn system shells.
-PCIleech runs on Windows/Linux/Android.
+PCIleech runs on Windows and Linux.
 Supported target systems are currently the x64 versions of: UEFI, Linux, FreeBSD, macOS and Windows.

-PCILeech also supports the Memory Process File System - which can be used with PCILeech FPGA hardware devices in read-write mode or with memory dump files in read-only mode.
+This requires write access to memory (USB3380 hardware, FPGA hardware or CVE-2018-1038 "Total Meltdown").

-To get going clone the repository and find the required binaries, modules and configuration files in the pcileech_files folder.
+<b>To get going clone the sources in the repository or download the latest [binaries, modules and configuration files](https://github.com/ufrisk/pcileech/releases/latest).</b>

 For use cases and more detailed information check out this readme and the [project wiki pages](https://github.com/ufrisk/pcileech/wiki/).